pereznetworks/WeatherX/README.md

 [Project Site](./)

 # Project Status: 12/15/2019
-  - Reviewing project again
+  - Reviewing items from last project update
-  - Reviewing deployment to Heroku
+  - Planning deployment to Heroku
   - Once done, will see about submitting and finishing Tech Degree

 # Project Status: 8/15/2019: Currently doing a complete review